oneapi-src/oneDNN/doc/programming_model/c_and_cpp_apis.md

 ## Input validation notes

-Intel MKL-DNN performs limited input validation to minimize the performance overheads.
+DNNL performs limited input validation to minimize the performance overheads.
 The user application is responsible for sanitizing inputs passed to the library.
 Examples of the inputs that may result in unexpected consequences: